 Friday night was the weekly crokinole party in Stratford, PEI, where the players from PEI, Nova Scotia, and Ontario could socialize before Saturday's event.
 It was an average turnout for the club as they ran 11 doubles tables at the Cotton Centre in Stratford.
-The club mixes men's and women's doubles pairing, and rotates in such a way that almost everyone will meet in the course of an evening.
+The club mixes men's and women's doubles pairings, and rotates in such a way that almost everyone will meet in the course of an evening.
 There was a strong mix of the 44 people who attended the evening with 20 women and 24 men.
 After getting used to the scoring system and a few rule variations, we really got to know and appreciate our crokinole compatriots.
 It was a great night of PEI crokinole to lead into another fantastic day on Saturday.

 The tournament began at 9am in the Cornwall Fire Hall with singles in the morning.
-27 tables with 54 players, including 20 women were in action, with an addition 6 players in the junior category.
+27 tables with 54 players, including 20 women were in action, with an additional 6 players in the junior category.
 It was a tough division to advance through with several strong players, and only the top two advancing to the final round.
-After the 10 game preliminary round, Frederick Smith finished at the top with 65 points.
-Closely behind was Clare Keupfer, Eric Miltenburg and Lawson Lea.
+After the 10 game preliminary round, Wilfred Smith finished at the top with 65 points.
+Closely behind was Clare Kuepfer, Eric Miltenburg and Lawson Lea.
 Finishing in second though was George Doughart, by way of more 20's (or "centres" as they are called in PEI) setting up an all PEI final.
-In the final, George Doughart took the first game, before Frederick Smith stormed back to win the next two games and take the PEI Singles Championship, winning the Sheldon Moore Memorial Trophy.
+In the final, George Doughart took the first game, before Wilfred Smith stormed back to win the next two games and take the PEI Singles Championship, winning the Sheldon Moore Memorial Trophy.